oauthstuff/draft-oauth-rar/main.md

 # Authorization Error Response

 The AS MUST refuse to process any unknown authorization data type or authorization details not conforming to the respective type definition.
-If any of the objects in `authorization_details` contains an unknown authorization data type or an object of known type but containing unknown elements or elements of the wrong type, the AS MUST abort processing and respond with an error `invalid_authorization_details` to the client.
+If any of the objects in `authorization_details` contains an unknown authorization data type or an object of known type but containing unknown elements or elements of the wrong type or elements with invalid values, the AS MUST abort processing and respond with an error `invalid_authorization_details` to the client.

 # Token Request